opinionated-digital-center/python-library-project-generator/README.rst

     based on commit messages following
     `ADR-0005: Use Conventional Commits <https://github.com/opinionated-digital-center/architecture-decision-record/blob/master/docs/adr/0005-use-conventional-commits.md>`_).
   * Generate the release notes.
-  * Publish the release on GitLab/GitHub.
+  * Publish the release on the chosen hosting (GitLab or GitHub, cloud or self-hosted).
-  * Publish the released package to the package repository.
+  * Publish the released package to the chosen Python package repository.

 * Command line interface (optional), with testing, using Cleo_ (default), Click_ or Argparse_.
 * Documentation generation with Sphinx_.
-* Documentation publishing to `Read the Docs`_ (publishing to GitLab and GitHub Pages avaible soon).
+* Documentation publishing to `Read the Docs`_ (publishing to GitLab and GitHub Pages planned).

+On our development machines, we use Pyenv_ to install and manage multiple versions of Python (``make`` target available to facilitate installation).

 Quickstart